weaning from pumping or breastfeeding the safe way

 The pinkStork No Flow Hibiscus Mint Tea helped reduce my milk production when I was weaning from pumping.
 Each tea bag can be used for two cups of tea so I’d have one cup then save the tea for later.
 I feel that this helped reduce my milk supply as well.

-Pink Stork No Flow - Organic Sage Tea to Dry Up Breast Milk Supply and Decrease Milk Production, Stop Breastfeeding, and Wean Lactation Naturally, Postpartum Essentials - Floral Mint, 15 Sachets
+Pink Stork No Flow - Organic Sage Tea to Dry Up Breast Milk Supply and Decrease Milk Production, Stop Breastfeeding, Wean Lactation Naturally, Postpartum Essentials - Hot or Iced - 15 Sachets

-Pink Stork No Flow - Organic Sage Tea to Dry Up Breast Milk Supply and Decrease Milk Production, Stop Breastfeeding, and Wean Lactation Naturally, Postpartum Essentials - Floral Mint, 15 Sachets
+Pink Stork No Flow - Organic Sage Tea to Dry Up Breast Milk Supply and Decrease Milk Production, Stop Breastfeeding, Wean Lactation Naturally, Postpartum Essentials - Hot or Iced - 15 Sachets

 • Pink Stork No Flow Tea features natural anti-galactagogue herbs Sage, Parsley, and Mint to help dry up breast milk supply when it's no longer desired - plus support energy and postpartum hormonal balance.